zaynaib/100-days-of-code/officalRules/log.md

 # 100 Days Of Code - Log

+This was my first attempt at 100 days of code. :)

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)